-Nutty, hearty Spiced Apple Instant Pot Steel Cut Oatmeal with cozy touches of cinnamon, nutmeg, and ginger.
+Nutty, hearty Instant Pot steel cut oats with sweet apple and cozy touches of cinnamon, nutmeg, and ginger.
 Your breakfast game just leveled UP!

 These vegan steel cut oats use almost all pantry ingredients.
-The only fresh ingredients you need are two apples, which will keep for ages in the fridge.
+The only fresh ingredients you need are two apples.

-More Easy Vegan Breakfast: 16 Easy Vegan Breakfast Ideas to Kickstart Your Mornings
+More easy vegan breakfasts: 16 Easy Vegan Breakfast Ideas to Kickstart Your Mornings

 Both steel cut oats and rolled oats are from the same part of the same plant.
 They're made from oat groats.